microsoft/CyberBattleSim/README.md

 #### Git authentication from WSL

-To authenticate with Git you can either use SSH-based authentication, or alternatively use the credential-helper trick to automatically generate a PAT token.
-The latter can be done by running the following commmand under WSL ([more info here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git)):
+To authenticate with Git, you can either use SSH-based authentication or alternatively use the credential-helper trick to automatically generate a PAT token.
+The latter can be done by running the following command under WSL ([more info here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git)):

 ```ps